 Remove the towball cover and then secure the hitch – check they are coupled by using the jockey wheel to raise the car by an inch or two, before raising and stowing the jockey wheel safely in place.
 Some caravans have a green light to denote safe hitching.

 5) The rear light panel of the caravan must be working, to show braking/indicating for any following vehicles.
 Road light plugs are easy to connect.
 There are two modes that can tell the driver if the electrical system is still working; positive (such as a dashboard light which flashes when the indicators are used), or negative (such as a light turning on if the connection fails).
+And while you are at it, make sure your car headlights are in order as well.

 6) In addition, the number plate of your car must be visible on the back of the caravan, and conform to the relevant British Standard.
 Drivers following should be able to see it in all conditions and at night, so a pencil sketch or pen on a piece of paper will not be acceptable.